List of All Creatures Great and Small (1978 TV series) episodes: Series 4 (1988)

 After an eight-year break, the opening credits get a makeover from the last series.
 Whereas previously it was only Siegfried and James featured, now each central character that appears in the episode receives an isolated shot (taken directly from the episode) with their textual introduction.
 The opening credits for Series 5 are the same.
+Lynda Bellingham now joins the cast as Helen.

 Series 5 (1988)

 Series 6 (1989)

 The opening credits hark back to that of the first run, with Siegfried driving the car and James being the passenger in an excerpt from the episode "The Rough and the Smooth".
 For that of the first few episodes, the footage was filmed late in 1988 or in early 1989, as there is snow on the hills.
 The interior car shot is updated later in the series with material from spring- and summer-time.

 Later still in the series, the credits begin with Siegfried and James leaving J.R.
 Stubbs Provisions, getting back in the car and driving over the bridge featured in the series' first run.